Introduction

 Tools to fight food fraud

 A robust legislative framework is the most effective tool in combating food fraud.
-By addressing this issue, economic costs can be diminished, consumer health and trust can be improved, and can be mitigated.
+By addressing this issue, economic costs can be diminished, consumer health and trust can be improved, and food insecurity can be mitigated.
 This proactive approach not only safeguards public health but also restores faith in the integrity of food supply chains.
 According to the FAO, the first step that should be taken by governments is to adopt a clear definition of food fraud.
-Additionally, the implementation of food fraud vulnerability assessments is recommended as a strategy to improve the private sector’s ability to prevent such fraud.
+Additionally, the implementation of food fraud vulnerability assessments is recommended as a to improve the private sector’s ability to prevent such fraud.

 Lastly, additional steps could involve establishing standards for various food categories, implementing food labeling regulations, and enacting consumer protection laws.
-For a more comprehensive understanding of legal interventions against food fraud, refer to the complete FAO report [5].
+For a more comprehensive understanding of interventions against food fraud, refer to the complete FAO report [5].

 Innovative technologies

-Effective and enforcement are crucial for the success of legal interventions against food fraud.
+Effective control and enforcement are crucial for the success of legal interventions against food fraud.
 Moreover, officials conducting these inspections must possess the technical expertise to discern fraudulent products, a task where technological advancements can prove beneficial.
 Innovative technological solutions described by FAO include [5]:

 • Portable testing devices – To test samples directly and connected to reference databases to which they could compare the results from the analyzed samples.